-Travel to Enid and find your way to Leonardo's Discovery Warehouse, a one-of-a-kind hands-on science and art museum.
+Travel to Enid and find your way to Leonardo's Children's Museum, a one-of-a-kind hands-on science and art museum.
 Children of all ages will enjoy building in the carpentry shop, creating their own masterpiece in the art studio or observing snakes, chinchillas and ferrets in the animal area.
 After exploring a wide variety of activities inside, lead the kids outdoors to Adventure Quest, one of the largest playgrounds of its kind in the world.

 It comes every year - that week on the March calendar when you look forward to a break in work or school.